Hakkology/Hakkology/README.md

 - 📫 You may reach me through this mail address: yildizhakan88@gmail.com...

 ## Objectives:
 Effectively learning software/game dev, using .NET Core and Unity engine with C# and C++ languages.
-Deeply interested in game engines.
+Focused on learning and improving game engines.
 Currently focused on:
 - Graphics/Games programming with C++ using OpenGL and SDL to make games or visuals, making games on Unity with C#, compute shaders, procedurally generated content.
 - Applications with .NET and ASP.NET as Webapi, Web Projects and Smart Contract integration to projects through C#.
+- Specific uses with Rust, learning Rust fundamentals.

 Feel free to refer to our portfolio from the link below.
 <li><a href="https://webbysoftinit.com/">Portfolio website</a></li>